People with CHARGE syndrome reach their potential and thrive in inclusive and supportive communities.

 CHARGE syndrome is a complex syndrome of multi sensory impairments.
 Individuals have impaired hearing, vision, smell, taste, touch, proprioception and inner ear balance.
 Multiple disciplines are involved long term in the lives of these individuals; from medical intervention to communication strategies, sensory integration, behaviour management, therapy and education support.
 Unfortunately for families, many of our health and educational professionals do not fully understand CHARGE syndrome and the complexities of multi sensory impairment.

-CSAA is committed to improving this knowledge gap by raising awareness of CHARGE syndrome through its activities.
-It hosts biennial conferences, organises local networks and events (CHARGE Champions), provides outreach services to families and professionals (CHARGE Assist), supports and contributes to research and is a hub of information and resources available on our website.
+The Association is committed to improving this knowledge gap by raising awareness of CHARGE syndrome through its activities.
+We host biennial conferences, organise local networks and events (CHARGE Champions), provide outreach services to families and professionals (CHARGE Assist), and contribute to research.

 President - Madelene Rich

 Madelene Rich has substantial not for profit knowledge and experience having held several Executive Assistant roles in this sector.
 She was CSAA Secretary from 2000-2008 and in 2018 she led the Melbourne organizing committee for the 13th Biennial CHARGE conference.
 She was elected President in 2018.
 Madelene’s adult son Sean has CHARGE syndrome.